triestpa/Guttenberg-Search/README.md

 ### Add Book Schema

 Next, we'll want to add a "mapping" for the book data schema.
-Add the following function to `connection.js`.
+Add the following function below `resetIndex` in `server/connection.js`.

 ```javascript
 /** Add book section schema mapping to ES */